James William Troup: Last years

 Captain Troup retired in August 1928.
 He was 73 years old, eight years past the CPR's mandatory retirement age.
 By this time the CPR had a fleet of profitable modern steamers serving the west coast of Canada, Alaska, and running down Puget Sound, all due in great part to the work of Captain Troup.
 In 1929, when he was 74 years old Captain Troup made his last whitewater run when the captain of the Lewiston showed Troup the high honor of asking him to pilot her through the lower Cascades.
 Captain Troup died on November 30, 1931.
 No other man contributed more to the maritime commerce of the Pacific Northwest.

 Loyalty to Captain Irving

 Perhaps Captain Troup's only equal in achievement and esteem was his good friend and old employer, John Irving, who lived on until 1936.
 Like Troup, Captain Irving had led a life of adventure and challenge, but he was an improvident man who gave away or gambled through his fortune.
-His only son had been killed in World War I, and the broken-hearted Irving, well over military age, had offered to take his up place in Canada's armed forces.
+His only son had been killed in World War I, and the broken-hearted Irving, well over military age, had offered to take his place in Canada's armed forces.
 In later years Captain Irving was so destitute that he seemed to have no home.
 CPR had granted Irving the right of free travel on its ships in 1901 when he sold his firm to them.
 With no real residence onshore, Captain Irving used his right of travel constantly, so much so that he was practically living on CPR's ships.